bbkane/www.bbkane.com/content/blog/Logging-in-Python/index.md

     main()
 ```

-### Non top level code
+## How to use a logger

-In each file, make a new module level logger at the top (note: we did this for main too above)
+In each file, make a new module level logger at the top

 ```python
 # filename: mymodule.py